ilkilab/agorakube/docs/instructions.md

 Pods logs are stored in "/var/log/pods" directory.

-ETCD logs are only present in "journalctl".
-Run the following command to get ETCD logs from an "ETCD" host : `journalctl -xeu etcd`
+ETCD logs are only present in "/var/log/etcd.log".

+Run the following command to get system logs from host : `journalctl -xeu [SERVICE]`

 # Configure Calico